-In a recent article about the booming business of placenta encapsulation in Australia’s Courier Mail, Sunnybank Private Hospital maternity services chair, Doctor Stephen Elgey, said the argument that placenta ingestion could elevate a new mother’s irons levels “made sense”.
-He was also quoted as saying: “The evidence of the benefits is lacking, however there’s also no evidence of harm.”
+In a recent article about the booming business of placenta pills in the Courier Mail, Sunnybank Private Hospital maternity services chair, Doctor Stephen Elgey, said the argument that placenta ingestion could elevate a new mother’s irons levels “made sense”.
+He was also quoted as saying, “The evidence of the benefits is lacking, however there’s also no evidence of harm.”

-Baby blues can effect up to 80% of women within the first week of birth.
+Up to 80% of women experience the baby blues within the first week of birth.
 Women who consume their placenta report fewer emotional issues and a more enjoyable babymoon.
 Who wouldn’t want that?!

 Placenta encapsulators have varying schedules – some are also midwives, doulas, natural health practitioners etc, so check with them to be certain on how long it will take once they have your placenta.
 Some encapsulators offer an in-home service as well as out of home.

 “My placenta was taken from the hospital after our VBAC (vaginal birth after caesarean) by our doula, she than steamed it, dehydrated it, crushed it into a fine powder and capped it into vegan veggie caps ready to consume.” — Kathryn

 If you’re having your placenta encapsulated, the dried out placenta is like taking any other herb, fully enclosed in a capsule.
 Mothers report no taste or aftertaste this way.
 If you choose to consume the placenta any other way, it would be a different story altogether!